-Erica Mena Shows Off Insane Curves While Rocking A White And Pink Swimsuit
+Erica Mena Shows Off Insane Curves While Rocking A White-And-Pink Swimsuit

 “Love that swimsuit,” another follower chimed in.

 Mena’s steamy swimsuit photo is just one of many the model has posted over the weekend.
-On Saturday, August 24, she posted a photo of herself in a teal, curve-hugging swimsuit that showed off major cleavage.
-While standing poolside, Mena has one hand on her head and is rocking a black watch in another.
+On Saturday, August 24, she posted a snap of herself in a teal, curve-hugging swimsuit that showed off major cleavage.
+While standing poolside, Mena has one hand on her head and is rocking a black watch on her other wrist.
 She also added large hoop earrings to accessorize the look.
-At the time of writing, the post received more than 70,000 likes and more than 500 comments from her fans.
+At the time of writing, the post received more than 70,000 likes and over 500 comments from her fans.

 View this post on Instagram